Factom-Asset-Tokens/fat-js/README.md

 A browser friendly bundle of the current fat-js version can be found at `browser/bundle.js`

-To build the bundle from source, simply navigate to the root of the fat-js project and run:
+To build the bundle from source ensure you have browserify installed, and simply navigate to the root of the fat-js project and run:

 ```bash
 npm run build